Granola-Team/mina-indexer/README.md

 bypassing the need for external database dumps.

-We designed the Mina Indexer to be a comprehensive replacement for the Mina Archive Node, providing an easier-to-use and more accessible platform with integrated full support for the [Rosetta API](https://www.rosetta-api.org/docs/welcome.html).
+We designed the Mina Indexer to be a comprehensive replacement for the Mina Archive Node, providing an easier-to-use platform with native support for the [Rosetta API](https://www.rosetta-api.org/docs/welcome.html).
 We aim to streamline blockchain interaction for developers within the Mina ecosystem by providing developers and operators with a better toolset